spantaleev/matrix-docker-ansible-deploy/docs/maintenance-postgres.md

 ## Backing up PostgreSQL

+To automatically make Postgres database backups on a fixed schedule, see [Setting up postgres backup](configuring-playbook-postgres-backup.md).

-To make a back up of the current PostgreSQL database, make sure it's running and then execute a command like this on the server:
+To make a one off back up of the current PostgreSQL database, make sure it's running and then execute a command like this on the server:

 ```bash
 /usr/bin/docker exec \